-292 While landfill gas produced in Illinois is eligible, it is not relevant to this discussion of facilities located in adjacent states.
+296 While landfill gas produced in Illinois is eligible, it is not relevant to this discussion of facilities located in adjacent states.

-natural gas-fired combined-cycle facility.
-To the extent that the technologies that involve combustion generate SO_2 and NO_x emissions, and the emissions in pounds/MWh are lower than the emissions from a new gas-fired facility, then the calculation for the renewable energy facility would result in the facility receiving some points for this criterion based upon the formula listed below that also accounts for wind duration/direction (as would be the case for technologies with no emissions such as wind or solar for which the points would only be based on the wind duration/direction and not discounted by emissions rate).
+combustion to generate electricity generate sulfur dioxide, nitrogen oxides, particulate matter, and CO2, among other things.
+To assess the emissions impact of renewable resource technologies that involve combustion, the emissions from these facilities are compared to the emissions from a new natural gas-fired combined-cycle facility.
+To the extent that the technologies that involve combustion generate SO2 and NO_x emissions, and the emissions in pounds/MWh are lower than the emissions from a new gas-fired facility, then the calculation for the renewable energy facility would result in the facility receiving some points for this criterion based upon the formula listed below that also accounts for wind duration/direction (as would be the case for technologies with no emissions such as wind or solar for which the points would only be based on the wind duration/direction and not discounted by emissions rate).
 On the other hand, if the emissions are equal to or greater, on a pounds/MWh basis, than from a new natural gas-fired facility, then the calculation would result in the facility receiving zero points for this criterion.
 This reflects that an emissions rate that is greater than that for a natural gas-fired combined-cycle facility does not have a positive impact on the environment and public health.